Mastering Vim Basics

 Why Use Vim?

-Vim is a powerful, highly configurable text editor designed for efficient text editing.
-While it has a steep learning curve, mastering Vim significantly boosts productivity for developers, system administrators, and power users.
+Vim is a powerful, highly configurable text editor designed for efficient text manipulation.
+While it has a steep learning curve, mastering Vim can dramatically improve productivity for developers, system administrators, and power users.

-If you’re new, start with Vim extensions in Visual Studio Code (VSC) to smoothly transition:
+If you’re new to Vim, consider starting with Vim emulation in Visual Studio Code (VSC) for a smoother transition:

 • Install the Vim extension in VSC.

-• Open the command palette (cmd + shift + p) and find Preferences: Open Keyboard Shortcuts (JSON).
+• Open the Command Palette (cmd + shift + p) and search for Preferences: Open Keyboard Shortcuts (JSON).

-• Add this shortcut for toggling Vim mode:
+• Add the following shortcut to toggle Vim mode:

 {